umontreal-simul/latnetbuilder/README.md

 ### What construction type should I use to find good high-dimensional lattices in reasonable time?

-Fast CBC with a coordinate-symmetric figure of merit.
+Fast CBC with a coordinate-uniform figure of merit.

 For example, the following command line performs a fast CBC construction using the weighted P<sub>α</sub> criterion with α=2 and with product weights giving